ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - loadCreativeWorks                 (load generated files with Creative Works into repository, optional, tested for N-Quads)
     - warmUp                            (runs the aggregation queries for a configured period of time)
     - runBenchmark                      (runs the benchmark - all aggregation and editorial agents run simultaneously)
+    - runBenchmarkOnlineReplicationAndBackup (benchmark is measuring performance under currently ongoing backup process.
+Verifies that certain conditions are met such as milestone points at which backup has been started.
+Requires additional implementation of provided shell script files (/data/enterprise/scripts) for using vendor's specific command for backup.)
     - checkConformance                  (executes a set of queries stored in 'data/sparql/conformance' for testing the inference capabilities of the database engine.
                                         OWL2-RL : prp-irp, prp-asyp, prp-pdw, prp-adp, cax-dw, cax-adc, cls-maxc1, prp-key, prp-spo2, prp-inv1.
                                         Note : execute -loadOntologies phase before running conformance check